‘She’s my hero:’ RCSD ‘Families in Transition’ program building critical connections

 One student who had been experiencing homelessness just three years ago is now on track to soon graduate high school and earn her degree.
 The shift in her journey began with an immediate connection to an assistant.

-Naychaile Olantorres is a Northeast sudent who is currently taking online recovery classes.
+Naychaile Olantorres is a Northeast student who is currently taking online recovery classes.

 She was connected to Rochester City School District’s ‘Families in Transition’ program three years ago when circumstances were much different.